Hawke's Bay COVID-19 Vaccine Information

 What's on where?

 You can book an appointment for a COVID-19 vaccination online at www.bookmyvaccine.nz or call 0800 28 29 26.
 Walk-in and drive-in vaccinations are also available at many sites.
 Find a full list of clinic locations and hours including mobile vans, pop-ups, GP and Pharmacy vaccination clinics at www.healthpoint.co.nz.

 Local vaccination rates:

 98% of the eligible population have had 1 dose of a vaccine.
 96% have had two doses and 92% have had a booster.*

-*More information about the Hawke's Bay vaccination roll out can be found here
+*More information about the Hawke's Bay vaccination rates can be found here